The 6 best looking phones released in 2024, so far

 It has a distinct and rugged aesthetic that makes me think of cowboys.
 Not old-west cowboys, but the rich Texas ranchers of the modern era.
 The stitching on the leather is exceptional, and the phone feels great in the hand, too.

 It's not all eye-candy, though.
-This head-turning device packs decent specs, giving it brains along with brawn, thanks to its 6.8-inch 120Hz AMOLED display, 50MP main shooter, Qualcomm Snapdragon 8 Gen 3 mobile platform,12GB of RAM, and a 4800mAh battery.
+This head-turning device packs decent specs, giving it brains along with brawn, thanks to its 6.8-inch 120Hz AMOLED display, 50MP main shooter, Qualcomm Snapdragon 8 Gen 3 mobile platform,16GB of RAM, and 4800mAh battery.
 Not bad.

 2024 has been a great year for good-looking phones